 The UK Joint Customs Consultative Committee (JCCC) is similar to the Irish Committee presented above, except that the Irish Committee meets more regularly.
-Details of the JCCC are presented below.
+Details of the JCCC are presented below45.

 The purpose of the UK JCCC is to:

-- share information and act as a consultative group for EU, international and national customs initiatives, and obtain industry views to ensure coherence and a common understanding in influencing negotiations; - understand the industry and regulatory impacts; - horizon scanning; - review progress against agreed aims and objectives, and to suggest remedial action for objectives that are not being achieved.
+- discuss and advise on proposed strategic changes to customs policies, procedures and business model: - share information and act as a consultative group for EU, international and national customs initiatives, and obtain industry views to ensure coherence and a common understanding in influencing negotiations; - understand the industry and regulatory impacts; • - horizon scanning: - review progress against agreed aims and objectives, and to suggest remedial action for objectives that are not being achieved.